Join us for a full-day of interactive science exhibits featured throughout Washington Square Park and the NYU Kimmel Center.

 Backyard Wilderness Eco Projects: Take a guided stroll through Washington Square Park, explore what kinds of birds, insects, and trees live in this urban oasis, and learn how to use the iNaturalist and SEEK apps to become an urban citizen scientist.

-Women in Science at NYU: Discover fossils and learn about difference between a rock and stone tool.
+Women in Science at NYU: Discover fossils and learn about the difference between a rock and stone tool.

 MAIN STAGE SCHEDULE